KULT-NTNU/ZEN-PhD-Course/README.md

 # Program

-Three 2-day meetings – if not indicated otherwise we meet at Gløshaugen, Sentralbygg 1, 8thf loor.
+Tow 2-day meetings, one additional meeting and a final conference – if not indicated otherwise we meet at Gløshaugen, Sentralbygg 1, 8th floor.

-- 01.02.2018: ZEN - the whole picture
+## 01.02.2018: ZEN - the whole picture

     - 09.00-10.30: Getting to know each	other and this PhD course (Thomas) [Slides](about.pdf)
     - 10.30-11.30: Towards a ZEN definition (Arild Gustavsen, Inger Andresen) [Slides]()
 	- 11.30-12.00: Discussion definition